groovyxw/Cloud-Computing/Machine Learning/Movie Recommendation System/ReadMe.md

 Please refer to this [file](https://github.com/groovyxw/Cloud-Computing/blob/main/Machine%20Learning/Movie%20Recommendation%20System/Recommendation_Engine_MovieLens.ipynb) for details.

-#### 4> Upload data files into Colab
+#### 4> Upload input data files into Colab

 File --> ?????????????????

 #### 5> Do the experiment on Colab

-Run the code snippnet one by one, final result as below:
+Run the code snippet one by one, final result as below:

 <img width="449" alt="Capture" src="https://user-images.githubusercontent.com/52802567/202846547-a5887c2f-fdd7-4ef1-99dd-e5a4b2429414.PNG">